stephan-double-u/cross-language-validation-schema/README.md

     setValidationRules(rules);
 }
 ```
-Then it can e.g. check if an object property is immutable and should be displayed as _disabled_ like this:
+Then it can e.g. check if an entity property is immutable and should be displayed as _disabled_ like this:
 ```javascript
 // retrieved e.g. via GET /articles/12345
 article = {